thebigh2014/chocolatier-continued/README.md

 ### New Items/Machines

 - ✅ Potash (geode drop) and Potassium Carbonate (refined in furnace; for alkalizing cocoa powder)
+- ✅ Cocoa Oil and Cocoa Solids (derived from Cocoa Pods in the mill; used to make cocoa butter (replaces Cornucopia method) and cocoa powder, respectively)
-- ✅ Dutched and Double-Dutched Cocoa Powder (for making semi-sweet and bittersweet chocolate, respectively)
+- ✅ Dutched and Triple Cocoa Powder (for making semi-sweet and bittersweet chocolate, respectively)
 - ✅ Base Chocolate Type: Bittersweet Chocolate (>60% Cocoa)
 - ✅ Candy Coating *(aka Couverture)* Chocolate (in each base chocolate type; will be the primary ingredient for all covered items)
 - ✅ Bonbon Chocolate Press (machine)